Initialisation from lattice Boltzmann to multi-step Finite Difference methods: modified equations and discrete observability: Examples and numerical simulations

 for $\spaceVariable \in \reals$, which is utterly different from \eqref{eq:EquivalenD1Q3Bulk}: the choice of initialisation $\initialisationOperator_3$ and the relaxation parameter $\SecondRelParDOneQThree$ influence the diffusivity, contrarily to \eqref{eq:EquivalenD1Q3Bulk}. \end{itemize} \begin{remark} The previous discussion again confirms that, for \stSchemes{} which are not \iniSchemes{}, the choice of initialisations and relaxation parameters can change the modified equations compared to the \bulkScheme{} and thus the dynamics of the method close to the beginning of the simulation.
-Moreover, even some parameters that do not influence the modified equation of the \bulkScheme{} at a given order (see $\relaxationParameter_3$ in this example) impact the modified equations of the \stSchemes{}. \end{remark}
+Moreover, even some parameters that do not influence the modified equation of the \bulkScheme{} at a given order (see $\relaxationParameter_3$ in this example) impact the modified equations of the \stSchemes{}.
+This is due to the role of the parasitic eigenvalues in the initialisation process. \end{remark}

 According to \Cref{prop:MatchEventually}, it is enough to study the order $\bigO{\spaceStep^2}$ for the \iniSchemes{} to deduce the modified equations for any \stScheme{}.
-In order to match the diffusivity in both \iniScheme{}, we set the following system
+In order to match the diffusivity in both \iniSchemes{}, we set the following system

 We have to interpret $\velocityDOneQThree$ as fixed by the target problem and $\kDOneQThree$ as well as $\FirstRelParDOneQThree$ by the choice of numerical dissipation of the \bulkScheme{}, \emph{i.e.} the right hand sides in \eqref{eq:SystemMatchedDiffusionD1Q3}.
 Therefore, the unknowns (or the leverages) are $\SecondRelParDOneQThree$ and $\initialisationOperator_3$, forming a non-linear system.
-Eliminating $\initialisationOperator_3$ from the second equation in \eqref{eq:SystemMatchedDiffusionD1Q3} using the first one yields -- following some algebra -- the equation for $\SecondRelParDOneQThree$:
+Eliminating $\initialisationOperator_3$ from the second equation in \eqref{eq:SystemMatchedDiffusionD1Q3} using the first one yields---following some algebra---the equation for $\SecondRelParDOneQThree$:

 We have different cases to discuss which are summarized in \Cref{tab:choicesParD1Q3} and which are obtained as detailed in \Cref{app:ConditionsMatchDissipatinD1Q3}.
 We solely comment on (c): in \cite{bellotti2021fd}, we have found that the choice